The 10 best mouse bungees for gaming in 2021 | Dot Esports

 If you’ve complimented your gaming setup with a good deal of RGB, a piece that doesn’t shine bright at night can disrupt the whole flow.

-Though it features an identical design like the other mouse bungees, Casethrone’s model has one of the better RGB designs out there.
-Colors are bright enough and the effects are nice enough to blend in with other RGB equipment that you may have.
+Though it features an identical design to other mouse bungees, Casethrone’s model has one of the better RGB designs out there.
+The colors are bright, and the effects are varied enough to blend in with other RGB equipment.

-The head on the arm is suitable for all types of cables and the bungee is heavy enough that you won’t be able to knock it over with a simple pull.
-Casethrone’s mouse bungee is mainly made off stainless steel which will make it more durable to wear and tear.
+The head on the arm is suitable for all types of cables, and the bungee is heavy enough that you won’t be able to knock it over with a simple pull.
+Casethrone’s mouse bungee is mainly made off stainless steel to make it more resistant to wear and tear.

 Estimated size: 4.7 x 4.5 x 3.3 inches